PopularDemand/WebDev101-API/public/assets/lessons/wd103/flexbox.md

 ### `justify-content`

-This will align content before, along, or after the _secondary_ axis of a flexible box.
+This will align content before, on, or after the _secondary_ axis of a flexible box.
 By default, is the vertical axis (like a column).
 In other word, by default this aligns elements to the left, middle, or right.

 The values can be `flex-start` (left), `flex-end` (right), `center` (middle), plus more.